 Tables and figures in APA 7th edition share a common format, with a number and title preceding them.
 If required, they may be followed by explanatory notes.
 To make the table or figure stand out, use bold styling for the words "Table" or "Figure" along with the corresponding number.
 Place the title on a separate line below this, using italics and title case.

-For tables, it's important to keep them uncluttered.
+It's important to keep tables uncluttered.
 Avoid using vertical lines, limit horizontal lines to a minimum, and ensure that row and column labels are short.

-When designing figures, simplicity is what you should strive for.
-You may include labels and a legend as necessary, and use color only if it's essential for comprehension rather than for decorative purposes.
+When designing figures, simplicity should be your goal.
+Labels and a legend may be included as necessary, and color should be used only if it's essential for comprehension rather than for decorative purposes.

-If you feel overwhelmed with all the requirements and find yourself thinking, "It's better to find someone to write an essay for me," consider seeking professional assistance.
+If you feel overwhelmed with all the requirements and think, "It's better to find someone to write an essay for me," consider seeking professional assistance.

 Tips for successfully writing an essay in APA format